-(continued from page 1)
+WHERE DOES OUR WATER COME FROM?
+(Continued from page 1)

-The Water Authority of Great Neck North's water supply consists of groundwater drawn from eight (8) operating wells located throughout its service area and three (3) operating wells located off the Great Neck peninsula.
+water drawn from eight (8) operating wells located throughout its service area and three (3) operating wells located off the Great Neck peninsula.
 Well Nos.
 2A, 9 and 10A are screened in the Magothy aquifer at depths ranging from 143 feet to 161 feet.
 Well Nos.
 5, 6, 7, 8, and 11A are screened in the Lloyd aquifer at depths ranging from 286 feet to 464 feet.
 Well Nos.
 12, 13, and 14 are screened in the Magothy aquifer at depths ranging from 345 feet to 417 feet.
-The Authority operates approximately 117 miles of water mains varying in size from 1" to 24" in diameter, approximately 827 fire hydrants, and 2.5 million gallons storage capacity with 0.5 million gallons in 1 elevated storage tank and 2.0 million gallons in 2 ground storage tanks.
+The Authority operates approximately 117 miles of water mains varying in size from 1" to 24" in diameter, approximately 837 fire hydrants, and 2.5 million gallons of water storage capacity with 0.5 million gallons in one elevated storage tank and 2.0 million gallons in two ground storage tanks.

 The District is 100% metered, and has an active cross connection control program in compliance with the State sanitary code.
 Quantities of water presently available exceed the existing and projected water demands of our customers and the overall water quality meets all State Health Department Standards.
-During 2020, our system did not experience any restriction of our water source.
+During 2024, our system did not experience any restriction of our water source.